mouseless/mouseless.codes/contents/our-collective.md

 ### A software development collective,
 ### connected through the craft

-Our collective is a team of 3-7 software engineers guided by;
+We are a team of 3-7 software engineers guided by our culture.

 ::

 :::bullet-list

-- Striving for excellence
+- Excellent
-- Welcoming the unconventional
+- Unconventional
-- Love for the craft
+- Passionate
-- Efficiency
+- Efficient
-- People-centricity
+- People-centric

 :::